CUFP/cufp.org/README.md

 `src/app/` — Implementation of an app to build and publish the site.
 It is a command line interface to the library above.
 Run the app without arguments for more information.
+When built, it is symlink'ed as `cufp.org` in the repo's root.

+`src/bin/` — Scripts.

 `ext/` — Files from external sources, e.g. CSS or Javascript libraries.
 These are copied without modification to the generated